Developer Guide

 4.6 Show Appointment feature (by Peh Jun Siang)

-Shows the medical records of a patient either through the CLI
+Shows the medical records of a patient either through the CLI or the GUI in a Tableview.

 4.6.1 Implementation